Wardormeur/cd-warehouse-procedures/README.md

 ## Deploy
 This image is built by Docker Hub

+## Run in development
+`mkdir dumps`
+Extract all dumps into their respective directory
+`cd dumps && tar -xvf zenusers.tar -C users`

 ## Run in production
 It takes the latest image and run via a cron
 Elsewhat, you can create a one-type job by running